I received chocolate from Divine Chocolate as part of #Choctoberfest. All opinions are my own.

 - Place the chocolate in the top of a double broiler.
 (You can also use a metal bowl over a pot of boiling water) Heat until melted, stirring often to prevent burning.
 Be careful not to get any water into the chocolate!

-- When the chocolate is melted, add it to quinoa and cashew mixture and stir well until combined.
+- When the chocolate is melted, add it to quinoa and pistachio mixture and stir well until combined.
 Drop by spoonfuls into prepared parchment paper.
 Place in the refrigerator for 15-20 minutes, until hardened.